usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 **You’re managing a software development contract with multiple vendor teams.
 Which agile practice will help ensure visibility into progress and performance?**

-- [ ] Require weekly email updates
+- [ ] Require weekly email updates.

-- [x] Schedule a sprint review every 2 weeks
+- [x] Schedule a sprint review every 2 weeks.

-- [ ] Wait for the final product demo
+- [ ] Wait for the final product demo.

 >Correct!
 Sprint reviews create regular opportunities to share progress with stakeholders.